 The 5 Most Important Pages for Any Restaurant Website

-Having a restaurant website is essential to providing guests with the same level of hospitality online that they receive at your brick-and-mortar location.
-Just as guests expect certain services during their meal in your restaurant, they’re also looking for specific information on your restaurant website to help them find what they need.
-Based on the restaurant data we collected from 2017, here are the five most important pages for your restaurant website to display and keep up-to-date.
+Having a restaurant website is essential to providing guests with the same level of hospitality online that they receive at the brick-and-mortar location(s).
+Just as guests expect certain services during their meal in a restaurant, they’re also looking for specific information on the restaurant's website to help them find what they need.
+Here are the five most important pages for a restaurant website to display and keep up-to-date.

 Menus are the MVPs of restaurant websites.
-Not only are they the most-visited page, but often they are the deciding factor for guests deciding where to dine.
-Your menu should have its own, detailed page that can be accessed easily from anywhere on the site.
-Keep your menu page simple to navigate and easy to read (using plain text, not PDFs) to give guests the best experience online and adhere to digital accessibility standards.
+Not only are they the most-visited page, but often they are the deciding factor for guests looking at where to dine.
+The menu should have its own, detailed page that can be accessed easily from anywhere on the site.
+Keep the menu page simple to navigate and easy to read (using plain text, not PDFs) to give guests the best experience online and adhere to digital accessibility standards.

-The Salt Line's address and phone number stay anchored at the top of their website no matter what page their guests visits.
+The address and phone number for Jeffrey's Grocery are anchored at the top left of their website.

-Like any business with an online presence, restaurant websites should have the basic logistical information listed, such as your address (or addresses if you have multiple locations).
-While it’s important to put your location in its own distinct place, like an Hours & Location page, it should also be “anchored” in a noticeable place across your entire website.
+Like any business with an online presence, restaurant websites should have the basic logistical information listed, such as their address (or addresses if they have multiple locations).
+While it’s important to put the location in its own distinct place, like an Hours & Location page, it should also be “anchored” in a noticeable place across the entire website.
 This way, it’s always easy for guests to find at a glance.

 Gone are the days when reservations could only be made by phone.
-Integrating your online reservation system is a great way to book guests directly from your website.
-It’s important to make sure your website can seamlessly integrate with your reservation system in a way that makes it accessible on every page but in a way that doesn’t detract from the website’s design (something BentoBox can help with).
-After guests have taken a peek at your menu and glanced at your photography, putting the option to reserve a table only helps secure the deal.
+Integrating an online reservation system is a great way to book guests directly from the website.
+It’s important to make sure the website can seamlessly integrate with the reservation system in a way that makes it accessible on every page and doesn’t detract from a clean design.

-Just like your restaurant’s address, some form of contact information should always be anchored in a prominent spot on your website.
-It’s important to also have a separate contact page that includes all of your contact information, including your phone number, email, and even social media accounts.
+Just like the restaurant’s address, contact information should always be anchored in a prominent spot on the website.
+It’s important to also have a separate contact page that includes all of the contact information, including a phone number, email and social media accounts.
 Many restaurant websites include a simple inquiry form for guests to fill out if they have any questions or comments.